 Ask your big questions

-At CSU, we’re all about big ideas; and we’re not afraid to explore some thought-provoking questions.
+At Charles Sturt University, we’re all about big ideas; and we’re not afraid to explore some thought-provoking questions.
 Our academics want to get debate out of the comfort zone to address today’s hottest topics.